roadrunner-server/roadrunner/README.md

 Standalone Usage:
 --------
-You can also use RoadRunner as library in order to drive your application without any additional protocol at top of it.
+You can also use RoadRunner as a library in order to drive your application without any additional protocol on top of it.

 ```go
 srv := NewServer(